We Are Proud to be 100% GDPR-compliant & ISO 27001 Certified!

 These rights apply across the EU, regardless of where the data is processed and where the company is established.
 These rights also apply when you buy goods and services from non-EU companies operating in the EU.

-At Visitor Analytics, we are fully aware of the trust you place in our product and team and our responsibility to keep your data and privacy secure.
+We are fully aware of the trust you place in our product and team and our responsibility to keep your data and privacy secure.
 Therefore, we are transparent regarding the information we collect when you use our products and services, why we collect it, and how we use it to improve the service for you!

 5. Data Privacy

-At Visitor Analytics we protect your account data in multiple ways:
+We protect your account data in multiple ways:

 - We have a security-dedicated team to guard against external threats to data.
 The internal access to data (e.g., by employees) is regulated as well.